devkimchi/meai-azure-ai-foundry-mcp-sample/README.md

     dotnet watch run --project ./src/mcpTodo.ClientApp
     ```

-## Known Issues: Foundry Local CLI installation
+## Known Issues: Installing Foundry Local CLI

 On Windows, if you keep failing to install Foundry Local CLI on your machine, try this way as a [workaround](https://github.com/microsoft/Foundry-Local/issues/79#issuecomment-2899281617):